 \section{Summary and Future Directions}

-In this work, we went beyond the sum and studied the distribution of the individual weights in a random $d-$MSA---both in the bulk and in the extremes.
-One of our main contributions here is an explicit connection between the $d-$MSA weights and the $d-$shadow.
+Our work went beyond the sum and studied the distribution of the individual weights in a random $d$-MSA.
+A key contribution here is an explicit connection between the $d$-MSA weights and the $d$-shadow.

 In future, one of the scenarios that we interested in exploring is the streaming setup.
-Here, the $d-$faces along with their weights are revealed one by one and the $d-$MSA is then incrementally updated by either including the face and then updating $d-$MSA estimate or by discarding the face altogether.
+Here, the $d$-faces along with their weights are revealed one by one and the $d$-MSA is then incrementally updated by either including the face and then updating the $d$-MSA estimate or by discarding the face altogether.
 Note that we don't assume the faces are revealed in any order.
-The goal then is to understand how the distribution of weights in the $d-$MSA changes with time.
+The goal then is to understand how the distribution of the weights in the the $d$-MSA changes with time.

 Our preliminary conjecture on how the sum of these weights will change in the uniformly weighted setup is given in Figure~\ref{fig:Online.MSA}.
-In this figure, we consider two scenarios: i.) $n = 100$ and $d = 1$ and ii.) $n = 30$ and $d = 2.$ In both the scenarios, the weights of the $d-$faces are i.i.d.\ uniform $[0, 1]$ random variables which are revealed one at a time in an arbitrary order.
-That is, the weight of each $d-$face is initially presumed to be $1$ which then gets replaced with the actual value when it gets revealed.
-Accordingly, we begin with an arbitrary $d-$MSA and then sequentially update it as the weight of a new face gets revealed.
+In this figure, we consider two scenarios: i.) $n = 100$ and $d = 1$ and ii.) $n = 30$ and $d = 2.$ In both the scenarios, the weights of the $d$-faces are i.i.d.\ uniform $[0, 1]$ random variables which are revealed one at a time in an arbitrary order.
+That is, the weight of each $d$-face is initially presumed to be $1$ which then gets replaced with the actual value when it gets revealed.
+Accordingly, we begin with an arbitrary $d$-MSA and then sequentially update it as the weight of a new face gets revealed.

-Let $M_n(k)$ denote the updated $d-$MSA after the weight of the $k-$face is revealed.
+Let $M_n(k)$ denote the updated $d$-MSA after the weight of the $k$-th face is revealed.
 Also, let $c_1 = n/\tbinom{n}{d -1}$ and $c_2 = \binom{n}{d + 1} \mu f$ for $f(x) = x.$ The blue and red curves in the figure show the value of $c_1 w(M_n(k))$ and $c_2/k,$ respectively.
 The red curve is our guess for $c_1 M_n(k)$ based on the results in this paper.
 Finally, the black curve shows the constant value $\mu x.$ Clearly, the blue and red curves closely match and they both get close to the black one as the value of $k$ increases.